TeamHive/csv-processor/README.md

 }
 ```

-When using `ProcessOutput`, an implementation of `TransformOutput` must be passed to teh initialize function.
+When using `ProcessOutput`, an implementation of `TransformOutput` must be passed to the initialize function.
 A transform is required for output since the arrays must be formatted as a string.

 #### ProcessInput
 `ProcessInput` is a TypeDi service that reads in a csv file and passses the read input to a `ProcessOutput` instance.
 TypeDi handles the injection of contructed `ProcessOuput` instance.